MattyIce/postpromoter/README.md

   "min_bid": 0.1,
   "max_bid": 999,
-  "min_resteem": 1, // If a bid is sent for this amount or more then the bot will resteem the post "round_fill_limit": 0.9,  // Limit the round to 90% full to guarantee a minimum of 10% ROI for all bidders "batch_vote_weight": 100,
+  "min_resteem": 1, // If a bid is sent for this amount or more then the bot will resteem the post "max_roi": 10, // If too few votes come in this will limit the bot's vote weight so that no more than a 10% ROI is given for votes
+  "round_fill_limit": 0.9,  // Limit the round to 90% full to guarantee a minimum of 10% ROI for all bidders "batch_vote_weight": 100,
   "min_post_age": 20, // In minutes, minimum age of post that will be accepted